EnhancedNetwork/TOHE-Docs/Install.md

 Notice: You can follow the installation video [HERE](https://www.youtube.com/watch?v=2oyD75caFQ0) if you want visuals with steps.
 However, the below steps work just fine.

-1. Download the latest full Release of Town of Host: Enhanced in `#mod-release` or [here](https://github.com/0xDrMoe/TownofHost-Enhanced/releases/latest).
+1. Download the latest full Release of Town of Host: Enhanced in `#tohe-release` or [here](https://github.com/0xDrMoe/TownofHost-Enhanced/releases/latest).
 You only need the main zip such as "`TOHE.v1.0.0.zip`", not the source code files.
 DO NOT DOWNLOAD THE `-MS` FILE, IT WILL NOT WORK!

 2. Once the download is complete, unzip it into a new empty folder like on desktop.